plforacle/mysql-rag/build-chatbot/build-chatbot.md

       This step focuses on enhancing the existing code base enabling an LLM to respond and display its response.
       Maintain the full-screen visual design established in Step 1 by ensuring all container elements use 100% width.
+      Have the LLM talk like a Pirate.
+Do not forget that the initial AI greeting also must talk like a Pirate.

       Use the OpenAI 'gpt-4o-mini' model.
       The OpenAI API key needs to be stored in a separate file.
 I am aware of the security risk, but do this anyway.